Scuba Diving In Ponta Do Ouro

 18 – 24m Deep.
 Experience the thrill of swimming through the magnificent arch on the northern side of Kev’s Ledge.
 This is a dive site that is rich in marine life.

 25 – 28m Deep.
 Mavericks is situated in the Malongane Bay.
-It is an extension of Malongane’s deeper reef system, and is one of Malongane’s deeper dives for more experienced divers.
+It is an extension of Malongane’s deeper reef system and is one of Malongane’s deeper dives for more experienced divers.
 In the middle of the sand is a pinnacle rock that is 20m across & 30m long.
 There is also has a host of marine life.
 The reef itself is covered in beautiful hard and soft coral and mushroom coral can also be found.

 This reef is between 9 – 19 metres deep.
 It is one of the larger coral reefs at Ponta Malongane, hence the name.
 There is a big gully in the centre of this reef and the more daring divers seeking adventure, can swim through the arches and under the overhangs where moray eels can be found.
 This factor is a highlight of a dive on Texas reef.
 Various corals like, Plate, Staghorn and table are to be found here, as well as a wide variety of marine life, like cowries, nudibranchs, starfish and giant clams.
-The major part of the reef is flat but there are drop offs and caves on the inshore side of the reef.
+The major part of the reef is flat but there are drop-offs and caves on the inshore side of the reef.
 Texas is one of the prettier reefs and is a delight to divers who lean to studying and identifying corals and marine growth and the different species of fish.
 You cannot appreciate this reef with just one dive so you have to come back for a repeat or two.
 Because this reef is relatively shallow divers have more than enough time to enjoy the wonders of Texas.
 It must be pointed out that Texas is so close to the shore, you cannot dive this reef with a big swell running.

 Pinnacles dive site

 28 – 40m Deep.
 Here you dive on the edge of a continental shelf and is not recommended for inexperienced divers.
 The best time to dive this reef is during the summer months.
 It is about a 20 – 30 min.
 The boat ride from Ponta Do Ouro and is very dependant on weather conditions.
-Pinnacles is best during summer when shoals of game fish are encountered.This reef is 5 km out to sea and diving here can be very different from the inshore reefs.
+Pinnacles are best during summer when shoals of game fish are encountered.T his reef is 5 km out to sea and diving here can be very different from the inshore reefs.

-Dive site is 12 – 18 metres deep This is a chance to experience an under water paradise, hence the name.
+The dive site is 12 – 18 metres deep This is a chance to experience an under water paradise, hence the name.
 See beautiful corals, tremendous gullies and overhangs can be swam under, where moray eels live in their cracks and holes, as well as a wide variety of reef fish.
 Paradise Ledge is a large reef with a depth off 9 to 17 metres.
-It is predominantly a rock reef,but some coral species can be found here.
+It is predominantly a rock reef, but some coral species can be found here.
 As the shallow parts of this reef tend towards the flat and bland side, the best place to dive is on the seaward side.
 Here the reef slopes into the sand with a variety of cracks and overhangs.
 On days when the current is strong this reef is perfect to dive on as you can just sit back and enjoy the ride.
 Red Fang Triggerfish are in abundance on Paradise Ledge and one sees them everywhere in mid water going about their business of keeping competitors out of their territory, even the odd diver gets helped along if they stray into this territory.